Kalamazoo, Michigan: In popular culture

 The city was also mentioned in the opera Einstein on the Beach by Philip Glass and in the chorus of the song "Gotta Get Away" by The Black Keys, from their album Turn Blue ("I went from San Berdoo to Kalamazoo/Just to get away from you...").
-Like Miller, the Creedence and Axton lyrics probably use the word "Kalamazoo" as an oblique reference to Gibson Guitars, which made various models named "Kalamazoo", all prominently adorned with the city's name as their origin.

-In 2011 rap artist Young Jeezy mentioned the city in the song "Higher Learning" on his album TM:103 Hustlerz Ambition.
-In 2014 Kalamazoo was mentioned again by Rittz in the song "Bounce" on his album Next to Nothing.
+Like Miller, the Creedence and Axton lyrics probably use the word "Kalamazoo" as an oblique reference to Gibson, which made various models named "Kalamazoo" that were all prominently adorned with the city's name as their origin.
+In 2011, rap artist Young Jeezy mentioned the city in the song "Higher Learning" on his album TM:103 Hustlerz Ambition.
+In 2014, Kalamazoo was mentioned again by Rittz in the song "Bounce" on his album Next to Nothing.

-The "Kalamazoo" was one of several names of a railroad Handcar, and was produced by the Kalamazoo Manufacturing Company.
+The "Kalamazoo" was one of several names of a railroad handcar that was produced by the Kalamazoo Manufacturing Company.

 In Dr. Seuss's classic children's book Horton Hatches the Egg, Horton the Elephant visits Kalamazoo while he is in the circus.

-Comedian and political commentator Jordan Klepper was born in Kalamazoo.
+The 2010 film Cherry was filmed in Kalamazoo.